How to cut the cable cord and save money in 2018

 When it came time to buy a streaming device, I ended up buying an Amazon Fire TV instead.

 The reason was simple.
 And it was contrary to much of the expert advice that I read on some very well-respected review sites.
 I’m still pleased that I didn’t listen to the criticisms and focused on my own needs.
-I wanted the fastest device for streaming PlayStation Vue.
+At the time, I wanted the fastest device for streaming PlayStation Vue.
 In early 2016, nobody was talking about that, and it really pissed me off.
 I should actually be thanking those people.
 I might not be sitting here now talking to you if it wasn’t for them.

 My only point is this: Don’t let anyone tell you one device is better than the other.
 It’s all a matter of figuring out your needs, and finding the streamer that will best fulfill those needs.
 End of story.